Simulating 2D lattice gauge theories on a qudit quantum computer: Acknowledgements

 \section{Acknowledgements}

-This research was funded by the European Union under Horizon Europe Programme---Grant Agreement 101080086---NeQST, by the European Research Council (ERC, QUDITS, 101080086), and by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101114305 (``MILLENION-SGA1'' EU Project).
+We thank Karl Jansen and Arianna Crippa for helpful discussions on various lattice QED models.
+This research was funded by the European Union under the Horizon Europe Programme---Grant Agreements 101080086---NeQST and 101113690---PASQuanS2.1, by the European Research Council (ERC, QUDITS, 101080086), and by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101114305 (``MILLENION-SGA1'' EU Project).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-We also acknowledge support by the Austrian Science Fund (FWF) through the SFB BeyondC (FWF Project No. F7109) and the EU-QUANTERA project TNiSQ (N-6001), by the Austrian Research Promotion Agency (FFG) through contract 897481, and by the IQI GmbH.
+We also acknowledge support by the Austrian Science Fund (FWF) through the SFB BeyondC (FWF Project No. F7109) and the EU-QUANTERA project TNiSQ (N-6001), by the Austrian Research Promotion Agency (FFG) through contracts 897481 and 877616, and by the IQI GmbH.
 We further received support by the ERC Synergy Grant HyperQ (grant number 856432), the BMBF project SPINNING (FKZ:13N16215) and the EPSRC grant EP/W028301/1.
-This research was also supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada First Research Excellence Fund (CFREF, Transformative Quantum Technologies), New Frontiers in Research Fund (NFRF), Ontario Early Researcher Award, and the Canadian Institute for Advanced Research (CIFAR).
+This research was also supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada First Research Excellence Fund (CFREF, Transformative Quantum Technologies), New Frontiers in Research Fund (NFRF), Ontario Early Researcher Award, and the Canadian Institute for Advanced Research (CIFAR).\\ \textbf{Author contributions} JZ, JFH, AJJ, LD, PZ, and CM developed the theory results.
+MM, CE, LP, AS, RB, TM, PS, and MR performed the experiments.
+MM and JZ analyzed the data and performed numerical simulations.
+CM and MR supervised the project.
+All authors contributed to writing the manuscript. \\ \textbf{Competing Interests} The authors declare no competing interests.\\ \textbf{Data availability} The data underlying this work are available at \url{https://doi.org/}.\\ \textbf{Code availability} Code used for data analysis is available from the corresponding author upon reasonable request.